Edit Content

 Men experiencing prostate trouble may need a rectal exam, while women may need a pelvic exam.
 Your doctor may also do blood tests, imaging scans, PSA tests, or other urological exams to get a better understanding of your condition.

 After your physical exam, your doctor will talk with you about your condition, and recommend one or several treatment options.
 Be sure to bring a notebook to jot down important information you may need later.
-If you’re presented with various treatment options you may wish to write those down and do your own research on the pros and cons before making a treatment decision.
+If you’re presented with various treatment options you may wish to write those down and do your research on the pros and cons before making a treatment decision.

-In the end, urologists are specialists who are well versed in conditions like incontinence.
+In the end, urologists are specialists who are well-versed in conditions like incontinence.
 It can be scary to talk about conditions like this with someone new but rest assured, yours is not the first story they have heard.
 Be open and honest with your urologist, and share your concerns with him or her to ensure you’re making the most of your appointment.

 For more tips on talking to your doctor, visit our talking to your doctor guide.